The Philadelphia sports scene is already overcrowded. But here's one more thing.

 #50 - Ruslan Fedotenko wore this as a rookie before switching to his more familiar #26.
 I have no idea how many games he wore it for, and it would take a lot of work to find out.
 Let’s just give it to him.
 It's sad that German Rubtsov couldn't do anything.

 #49 - Joel Farabee didn't wear it long enough, so we need to go with Brian Savage.
 Just kidding.
-It’s Michael Leighton.
-For better or worse, he carved out a unique place in Flyers history.
+It’s Michael Leighton, who carved out a unique place in Flyers history.
 Noah Cates should claim this if he sticks at this number.

 #48 - A lot was expected out of Danny Briere when he signed with the Flyers as a much-ballyooed free agent in 2007.
 He largely delivered, including a tremendous playoff performance in 2010.
 The end wasn’t pretty, which we all saw coming, but he was just what the Flyers needed at the time.